This post may contain compensated links. Please read our disclaimer for additional information.

 REASONS TO VISIT SOUTH AFRICA – THE DRAKENSBURGS

 The Drakensburgs (meaning dragon mountains in English) is the main mountain range in South Africa and runs parallel to the south eastern coastline for about 700 miles.
 It extends to Mpumalanga/Limpopo provinces in the north to the Eastern Cape in the south.
 It passes through the province of Kwa-Zulu Natal and the country of Lesotho – also known as the Kingdom in the Sky because of its high altitude.
+Cross the Sani Pass from KwaZulu Natal into Lesotho on one of the highest roads in Africa.

 One area in the Drakensburgs to visit is Cathedral Peak.
 The beautiful chapel found at the Cathedral Peak Hotel is absolutely stunning – look at those views.
 The area has lots of beautiful walks to enjoy.